 However, the prison later attempted to stop his degree course again.
 So we presented them with the Consent Order for the second time – which solved the issue for a second time.

-Case Study B: Special Purpose Licence for newborn
+Case Study C: Special Purpose Licence for newborn

-Prisoner A is in an open prison.
-He had had several releases on temporary licence planned but none that coincided with his wife’s due date and he very much wanted to be present at the birth of his child.
+Prisoner C was in an open prison.
+He had several releases on temporary licence planned but none that coincided with his wife’s due date and he very much wanted to be present at the birth of his child.